techniqs/hyperledger-sawtooth-reason-logistics/README.md

 <p align="center"><img align="center" alt="Graphql API" src="./public/graphql.png">
 </p>

-The above image shows the graphql-api playground of the application, where you can create transactions through mutations which get sent to the sawtooth validator and access the database with the given queries.
+The above image shows the graphql-api playground of the application, which runs on localhost:4000/graphiql, where you can create transactions through mutations which get sent to the sawtooth validator and access the database with the given queries.

 The API itself doesn't store data in the reporting database except in the Auth table to instantly return a JWT token for the client.